mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ![Throughput of the sample application creating a new instance of the ExpensiveToCreateService for each request][throughput-new-ExpensiveToCreateService-instance]

-This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases with user-load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than might appear at first glance.* Examining the telemetry for this code should reveal that the main causes of this limitation are the time and resources spent creating new instances of the `ExpensiveToCreateService` for each request.
+This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases by a factor of 20 with user-load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than might appear at first glance.* Examining the telemetry for this code should reveal that the main causes of this limitation are the time and resources spent creating new instances of the `ExpensiveToCreateService` for each request.

 ### Reviewing the code